 Here’s a big tip: Don’t make your guests ask for anything.
 Show them where they can find extra towels, how to maneuver tricky light switches and whatever else they might need to know.

-5 Tips to Make Your Overnight Guests Feel at Home
+5 Tips to Make Your Guests Feel Welcome

 Everything is nice and tidy.
 Plans and reservations are on the calendar.
 What else is left?